RezuwanHassan262/Aviation-Accident-Data-Analysis-and-Business-Recommendations/README.md

-# Aviation Risk Analysis and Recommendations
+# Aviation Risk Analysis and Business Recommendations

 The analysis used the "Aviation Accident Database" and Tableau visualizations to identify low-risk aircraft and recommend safer models and practices for entering the aviation industry.